-In SAs with one-tier structures, the members of the board of directors are appointed and removed by the shareholders.
+In SAs with one-tier structures, the members of the board of directors are appointed and removed by the shareholders, by way of sole shareholder resolutions or resolutions adopted in an ordinary shareholders' meeting.
 In SAs with two-tier structures, the members of the management board are appointed and removed by the supervisory board.
 The Articles may also give an exclusive competence to the shareholders to appoint/dismiss members of the management body.
 The term of the mandate of the board members (for both structures) cannot exceed six years.

-In case of vacancy of a director, the remaining directors may co-opt a new director on a temporary basis, which shall be approved by the shareholders at the next general meeting.
+In the case of vacancy of a director, the remaining directors may co-opt a new director on a temporary basis, which shall be approved by the shareholders at the next general meeting.
 The chairman is appointed and dismissed internally by the directors.
 The shareholders can also revoke him.

 In SARLs, the members of the board of managers are appointed and dismissed by the general meeting of the shareholders for a limited or unlimited period of time.
-Except if allowed by the Articles, the managers cannot be dismissed without a legitimate reason.
+Except where allowed by the Articles, the managers cannot be dismissed without a legitimate reason.

-The X Principles further recommend the establishment of a formal procedure for the appointment of directors and the establishment of a nomination committee, composed of non-executive directors, to assist in the selection of directors, made amongst a list of candidates submitted by the board of directors which shall take account of the specific features of the company.
+The X Principles further recommend the establishment of a formal procedure for the appointment of directors and the establishment of a nomination committee, composed of nonexecutive directors, to assist in the selection of directors, made from a list of candidates submitted by the board of directors which shall take account of the specific features of the company.